Sour Breath by House of Cultivar

 I dismantle the crystalline mammoth in hopes of uncovering more secrets!
 Fuming from the fractured vessel is a milky citrus; bitter and satisfying like a Lemonhead candy.
 The kernel of enchanting bitterness dies with a savory crunch of sour earth.
 A funky ripeness is expelled, almost cheesy in its pungency.
 However, the resurgence redirects its efforts more towards a tangent of wild pine.

 Sour Breath is designed with such careful color that it may actually match your breath in the winter.
 Widespread petals layer tightly into each other; a natural chainmail made seamless by a flowing blizzard of pale greens.
 Sandy olive slides into sugary lime and beaten pear.
 Adding to the ghostly allure of the verdancy is the glacial skeleton that stands against it.
-Like thousands of translucent needles, long creamy trichomes stand on their toes.
+Thousands of translucent needles, long creamy trichomes stand on their toes.

 Furthering the visually disruptive exoskeleton are the bulky stigmas that rake across the faces of Sour Breath like so many fingers.
 Traveling in groups, cheesy cardboard claws stretch their beefy tendrils over the pale planet.
 Appearing as Cheetos sitting atop a fist of television static, the hairs are by far the most visually vibrant aspect of Sour Breath.
 A fist indeed, as this strains demonstrates a lot of physical resistance.
 A squeeze discovers some space within the overall structure, but when flower meets flower, it is as solid as a rock.
 The structure is certainly spread due to the Chem influence, but the concrete determination of Mendo Breath is evident.